 Facebook advertising is the go to choice for Shopify merchants for promoting their stores.
-With the sheer amount of knowledge Facebook has on its users, the platform has proven itself as a highly effective marketing channel.
+The sheer amount of knowledge Facebook has on its users, has proven the platform as a highly effective marketing channel.
 This has led to many Shopify store owners experiencing tremendous success with their Facebook ads.
 One store even achieved an incredible 406.17% return on advertising spend with Facebook bringing in over $4 million in revenue.

 Your experience may differ though.

 When it comes to how well your own Facebook campaigns perform, there are many different factors to consider: Copy, creatives, placements, but none are more important than targeting.
 Your success hinges on whether your ads are reaching the right Facebook users or not.
 While most new Shopify store owners will start off with interest based targeting, to realize dependable results, you need to start utilizing Facebook Custom Audiences.

 Instead of targeting Facebook users cold, Custom Audiences lets you target people who have already interacted with your brand.
 This means that people who see your ads will be more receptive and likely to convert, increasing your return on advertising spend.

 In this article, we’ll take you through the basics of Custom Audiences.
 We’ll also list ten audiences every Shopify store should be targeting.

 When it comes to Facebook’s Custom Audiences, there are a few different types of audiences you can create.
 These include:

 Creating audiences based on your website traffic requires your Facebook Pixel to be installed on your site.
 If you haven’t set this up already (which you absolutely should) you can find instructions from Facebook here.

 To create an audience with customer lists either requires you to upload CSV files to your Business Manager account, or you can use our free Shopify app which syncs the data for you automatically.